Aftermath: 34 - Until Our City Be Afire (2017)

 In fact, he’s sure he does not.

-“Okay,” Lightcap says, powering to her feet from her stiletto crouch, and looking down at Mako.
+“Okay.”
+Lightcap powers to her feet from her stiletto crouch and looks down at Mako.
 “I’ll figure something out.
 Your job is to drop a hint to the Marshal.
 Tell him how much you like karaoke.
 Sing him a song, okay?”

 Mako nods.
 “Dr. Lightcap,” she says politely, “what is ‘bitch prince’?”

-Newt chokes a little as he tries really hard not to dissolve into endless hysterical laughter that will not be punctuated with words but that will be punctuated with emphatic pointing in Lightcap’s general and horrified direction.
-Newt does doesn’t do that though.
-Newt bites his lip, tries to keep breathing, and does not cry from displaced hilarity.
+Newt chokes a little as he tries really hard not to dissolve into hysterical laughter that will not be punctuated with words but that will be punctuated with emphatic pointing in Lightcap’s general and horrified direction.
+Newt doesn’t do that though.
+Newt bites his lip, tries to keep breathing, and doesn’t cry from displaced hilarity.
 Much.

-“Oh,” Lightcap says, dropping right back down into that patented stiletto crouch.
+“Oh.”
+Lightcap drops right back down into that patented stiletto crouch.
 “No baby, that’s—those aren’t even words.
 They don’t mean anything; grown-ups just say those kinds of things to harass, er, tease, other grown-ups but they don’t really—”

 “Prince is a word,” Mako says, not one to suffer platitudes.

-Lightcap shoots him a venomous look with an amused edge.
+Lightcap shoots him a look promising venom and glee and sparkly twee.
 “Okay,” she says.
 “Okay, I’m sorry Mako, yes.
 You’re right.
 ‘Bitch’ is also a word.
 Back in the day, it was a very sad word that implied that it was bad in some way to be a woman.
 Later it came to serve as a stand-in for irritating leadership qualities in a man or a woman and also for complaining.
 Historically it was a noun, but when used as a synonym for ‘complain’ it becomes a verb.
 It can also be used like an adjective, in which case it means that the noun it describes is really neat.
 Like I might say to Dr. Geiszler, ‘bitchin’ boots, boy genius,’ and that would be a compliment.”

 “My boots are, indeed, quite bitchin’,” Newt concurs, setting his incubation timer.